FelixW01/Goal-Manager/README.md

 https://github.com/FelixW01/goal-manager

 ## Description
 A goal managing application created with Typescript and React.
-This application was created for the purpose to deeper understanding the inner workings of React with Typescript.
+This application was created for the purpose of deeper understanding the inner workings of React in conjunction with Typescript.

 ## Table of Contents
 - [App Demo](#app-demo)